STAT545-UBC-hw-2018-19/hw01-zhamadeh/README.md

 ## Assignments Page

-You can find the detailed instructions for this assignment by going to the [assignments](http://stat545.com/Classroom/assignments/) page or by navivgating to '''hw01_instructions'''
+You can find the detailed instructions for this assignment by going to the [assignments](http://stat545.com/Classroom/assignments/) page

 ## Golden Ears National Park